Gonduls/Exact-Matching-on-GPUs-KMP-algorithm/README.md

 # Exact-Matching-on-GPUs-KMP-algorithm

-In this repository you will find four different CUDA implementations of the Knuth-Morris-Pratt algorithm for exact string matching.
-In all implementations a random string (or more) is sampled from the input text and an output will be given in the form of a boolean array, where a 1 indicates that a pattern was found starting at that position in the text.
-As the results are not the main point of this repository, the code that writes the output to a file has been commented, but it can be easily uncommented.
+In this repository, you will find four different CUDA implementations of the Knuth-Morris-Pratt algorithm for exact string matching.
+In all implementations, a random string (or more) is sampled from the input text and an output will be given in the form of a boolean array, where a 1 indicates that a pattern was found starting at that position in the text.
+As the results are not the main point of this repository, the code that writes the output to a file has been put in a comment, but it can be easily uncommented.

-To compile and run the code, you will need to have the CUDA toolkit installed on your machine.
-The commands are as follows:
+To compile and run the code, you must have the CUDA toolkit installed on your machine.
+The commands to compile and run the code are as follows:

 ```c++
 nvcc -o executable_name source_code.cu // compile the code